 Counseling and Psychological Services Staff

 Counseling and Psychological Services staff is made up of experienced clinicians committed to providing compassionate and professional care to students and to following best practices in collegiate mental health.
 To that end, throughout the year, therapists participate in continuing educational opportunities (seminars, conferences, small group work) both on and off campus on a variety of topics including but not limited to diversity and multicultural issues, gender and sexuality, developmental issues, psychopharmacology, ethics, college mental health, and others.
-Therapists at Psychological Services have experience and/or special interest in working with young adults in the arts, exploring identity development, LGBTQI-affirming psychotherapy, ethic/racial minority mental health, social justice/anti-oppression approaches in mental health treatment, and working with underrepresented and underserved populations.
-The Psychological Services clinical staff is diverse with regards to gender, cultural background, age, sexual orientation, religious beliefs, theoretical orientation, and intervention approaches.
-The clinical staff includes a psychiatrist and several psychotherapists with backgrounds in social work and psychology.
+Therapists at CAPS have experience and/or special interest in working with young adults in the arts, exploring identity development, LGBTQI-affirming psychotherapy, ethic/racial minority mental health, social justice/anti-oppression approaches in mental health treatment, and working with underrepresented and underserved populations.
+The CAPS clinical staff is diverse with regards to gender, cultural background, age, sexual orientation, religious beliefs, theoretical orientation, and intervention approaches.
+The clinical staff includes a psychiatric nurse practitioner and several psychotherapists with backgrounds in social work and psychology.
 Please read the staff bios below for more information.

 Samia Abbass (she/they) completed their MA in Clinical Mental Health Counseling at Goddard College, where they built their own curriculum focused on multicultural counseling and community-based approaches to therapy.
 Samia is passionate about community liberation and decolonizing mental health work to create systems of care that uphold collective wellbeing.
 She self-identifies as a person of color, multiracial, and multiethnic with roots that wrap around the world and deep into the earth.